 The prohibition against eating human flesh is one of the first steps in human civilization.
 Cannibalism was universally accepted in the archaic world, but later started to be viewed as alien.
 Cannibalism is often connected with the Fall, that is the loss of immortality.
 In a myth, the so-called cultural hero terminates cannibalism by defeating the cannibal enemy.

 An important mythical figure is the Progenitrix, the incarnation of Mother Earth, the origin of everything.
-In most myths, she teachers humans to sow and to bake bread.
+In most myths, she teaches humans to sow and to bake bread.

 The children’s literature equivalent of the Progenitrix are parents or other adults — usually the mother.

 Hence, we must interpret all scenes in children’s fiction where the mother provides food not only and not in the first place as realistic details (as a traditional female role), but as a remnant of the human notion of the Progenitrix, the source of food and thus of procreation.